 Which industries use the material?

-PEEK is a high-performance thermoplastic polymer that is increasingly prevalent across various industries.
-The unique combination of mechanical, thermal, and chemical properties makes it invaluable for numerous applications, showcasing its versatility and potential for innovation.
+PEEK is a strong thermoplastic polymer and versatile polymer used in many industries.
+Its unique mechanical, thermal, and chemical properties make it essential for various applications, showing its versatility and potential for innovation.

 Aerospace and Automotive